ssadedin/bpipe/docs/Language/Variables.md

 ### Extension Syntax for Input and Output Variables

-Bpipe provides a special syntax for easily referencing inputs and outpus with specific file extensions.
+Bpipe provides a special syntax for easily referencing inputs and outputs with specific file extensions.
 See [ExtensionSyntax](Language/ExtensionSyntax) for more information.